visualn/visualn-drupal/README.txt

 - csv file
 - views html output

-Manager
+Builder
 Plugin manages all the things, prepares settings and calls Drawer, Mapper and Adapter plugins where needed.
-Generally the Default manager plugin should be enough for the most cases but can be overridden if needed.
+Generally the Default builder plugin should be enough for the most cases but can be overridden if needed.

 You don't really need Mapper and Adapter for your custom visualizations if you put all the processing into a Drawer.
 Those are supposed for building flexible and reusable solutions.
 Also you can always reuse existing Mappers and Adapters.

-Drawer decides which manager to use, but Manager itself does all the main job selecting plugins, connecting plugins and passing data between those etc.
+Drawer decides which builder to use, but Builder itself does all the main job selecting plugins, connecting plugins and passing data between those etc.